Russia will let inspectors enter occupied Ukrainian nuclear power plant, Putin says - NewsBreak

 6 months of war: The realities in Ukraine

-Over months, the U.S. and allies delivered weapons and other support to Ukraine
+Audio will be available later today.
 The U.S. and NATO are supplying Ukraine with increasingly powerful and sophisticated weapons.
-Will the West sustain this level of military support as the war grinds on?.
-Greg Myre is a national security correspondent with a focus on the intelligence community, a position that follows his many years as a foreign correspondent covering conflicts around the globe.
+Will the West sustain this level of military support as the war grinds on?

 Ukraine leader vows fight 'until the end' on 6-month war anniversary